singingwolfboy/netlify-home/_posts/2015-12-03-zapier-integration-with-netlify.md

 title: Zapier integration with netlify
 author: Chris Bach
 image: null
-short_title: Zapier with netlify
+short_title: netlify Zapier app - a guide
-description: "Matt Hackington made a video showing exactly how to set up notifications from your netlify app to any other tool via netlify's Zapier app."
+description: "Matt Hackington made a video showing how to use netlify's form processing and Zapier to automate all formsubmissions into google docs."
 thumbnail: /uploads/144918195465336.png
 cmsUserSlug: ""
 date: 2015-12-03
 tags: null
 ---

-As you may have seen in yesterday's newsletter netlify now have a Zapier app in beta.
+As you may have seen in yesterday's newsletter netlify now has Zapier app in beta.

  It lets you integrate form submissions or deploy notifications from netlify to hundreds of external services like MailChimp, Hipchat, Google Docs, etc,.

  What that means is that in a few easy steps you can set up the app to send you a notification whenever a new form is submitted, or a deploy is finished and pushed live.
 The notification could be a mail, a message in slack or hipchat, or almost anywhere else.

-But don't take our word for it.
-Matt Hackington, a long time BitBalloon and netlify customer, runs several popular [codeschools](https://www.hackingtons.com/) in the Bay Area (with a last name like that you almost have to right?).
+ Matt Highland is a long time BitBalloon and netlify customer and runs several popular [codeschools](https://www.hackingtons.com/) in the Bay Area.
-He has made a great video tutorial showing you exactly how to set it up, and agreed for us to let us show it on our blog.

-A free monitoring service for your developer toolbelt.
+ He made a great video tutorial that he let us share with you.
+It shows you how you set up a form with netlify’s built-in form processing tool and then use the netlify Zapier app to export the data from every submission to a google doc spread sheet.

 Enjoy.